nashiiee/nashiiee/README.md

 ### 🌱 About Me

 - 🎯 I'm currently focused on learning **Full Stack Web Development**
-- 🔨 Working on my **Eco-advocacy App** and other passion projects
-- 🌍 I aim to build tools that promote sustainability and community
 - 📚 Interested in **psychology**, self-development, and helping others grow
 - 🧠 Currently leveling up in **Django**, **React**, and habit-building